December 5, 2024

 How long have you been at KAI, and what inspired you to join?

 I have been working at KAI since November 2023, and next month I will complete one year.
-I liked the idea of contributing to my career within an organization with a Christian focus, which allows me to freely talk about the plan of salvation and offer a message of hope to the families in the Manchay community.
+I liked the idea of contributing to my career within an organization with a Christian focus, which allows me to freely talk about the plan of salvation and offer a message of hope to the families in the Manchay, Peru community.

 Can you share a fun fact about yourself that most people don’t know?